 Complex Systems Engineering and Development

-The Scientific Technical Committee Design (STC Dn) of the International Academy for Production Engineering (CIRP) is pleased to announce its 27th CIRP Design Conference 2017.
-The conference will take place in the Vincent Building at Cranfield University on 10-12 May 2017.
+The Scientific Technical Committee Design (STC Dn) of the International Academy for Production Engineering (CIRP) is pleased to announce its 27th CIRP Design Conference is taking place 10-12 May 2017.

-Three tutorials relevant to design will be organised on 9th May 2017.
-Please register through a separate registration page.
-Seats are limited.
+Three tutorials relevant to design will be held on 9 May 2017.
+View the tutorials brochure.

 1. Complexity management in design

 - Complexity due to size, multi-disciplinarity, variation, stakeholders, supply chain